timfayz/elementcss/docs/4_conventions.md

   transition:               inherit;          .shadow-inhe
 ```

-**We should avoid using big amount of digits in class names and use deliberate set of names instead:**
+**We should avoid using big amount of digits in class names and use size names instead:**

-The most descriptive and convenient set of names for this purposes is presented below:
+The most descriptive, mature and convenient set of names for this purposes are presented below:
   - `xxsm` = the smallest value
   - `xsm` = smaller value
   - `sm` = small value